Techno-Furious/Solubility-Predictor/README.md

 # A log P Prediction Web Application

 This repository contains a web application designed to predict the **A log P** value for small molecules based on various molecular features.
 The application also allows users to visualize data, analyze linear regression results, and explore correlations between different molecular properties.
+This was a project that I built during my 1st semester of Engineering.

 The dataset used in this project is obtained from Kaggle and has been pre-processed to include only small molecules with a set of key features.